joeri-juramento/juramento_designs/Project.Date-Shorthand/T8_spec_date-shorthand.md

 2020-08-22_File_Verb_description.docx

+Notation above requires 10 digit-chars (including hyphens for readability and zero fillers for sortability.)

-At the moment one can write this as shorter dates:
+**At the moment one can write this as shorter dates:**

 20-08-22 (8 chars)